Lekazia Turner, embroiderer from Jamaica, 2022

 OUR SUPPORTERS

-A huge thank you to all who have given their time, energy, enthusiasm, advice, experience and financial support to the Red Dress project over the years.
+A huge thank you to all who have given their time, energy, enthusiasm, advice, experience and support to The Red Dress project over the years.

-In addition to the institutions below, funding has been gratefully received from a number of private donations and 441 individuals around the world via 2 Crowdfunding campaigns in 2020 and 2022.
+In addition to the organisations below, funding has been gratefully received from a number of private donations and via three crowdfunding campaigns in 2020, 2022 and 2024.

 "